-Model-Driven Development (MDD) is a promising approach to cope with the design complexity of real-time embedded systems.
+Model-Driven Development (MDD) is a promising approach to cope with the design complexity of real-time and embedded systems.
 It helps to raise the abstraction level and also perform analysis at earlier phases of development.
 Therefore, problems in the design of a system can be identified before the implementation phase [1].

 Automatic code generation is also one of the end goals in model-driven development.
-In the context of real-time systems, this means generation of periodic, sporadic and aperiodic tasks.
-However, most (industrial) Real-Time Operating Systems (RTOS) such as VxWorks, RTEMS, RT-Linux, Windows CE, OSE, and FreeRTOS do not explicitly support the definition of different types of real-time tasks (i.e., periodic, sporadic, and aperiodic) and specification of timing properties for them including period, deadline, Worst-Case Execution Time (WCET), etc. While in theory, a real-time task is simply specified by its timing parameters, in practice and when it comes to implementations, these parameters are introduced in the system in different ways.
+In the context of real-time systems, this includes generating the implementation of periodic, sporadic and aperiodic tasks.
+However, most (industrial) Real-Time Operating Systems (RTOS) such as VxWorks, RTEMS, RT-Linux, Windows CE, OSE, and also others such as FreeR-TOS only allow specification of priority for a real-time task.
+The definition of different types of real-time tasks (i.e., periodic, sporadic, and aperiodic) and specification of timing properties for them including period, deadline, Worst-Case Execution Time (WCET), etc. are not explicitly supported in these RTOSes.
+While in theory, a real-time task is simply specified by its timing parameters, in practice and when it comes to implementation, these parameters are introduced in the system in different ways.
 For example, a periodic task may be implemented in the form of an interrupt while its period is actually set by having a timer to trigger the interrupt periodically.
 For code generation, this means that for every model element defined as periodic, what is actually generated is an interrupt handler that behaves in a periodic way.
-Therefore, when we look at these systems at runtime, no tangible and single runnable entity as a real-time periodic task is actually observed.
+The issue is that when we look at these systems at runtime, no tangible and single runnable entity as a real-time periodic task is actually observable and identifiable.
 In other words, the semantic mapping of a periodic task at model level and such an entity at runtime becomes weak.

-Moreover, other parameters of a real-time task, such as deadline, are lost and not present at the implementation level, or taken into account and defined in arbitrary and different ways in each implementation.
+Moreover, other parameters of a real-time task such as deadline are lost and not present at the implementation level or are defined in arbitrary and different ways in each implementation.
 This is because among all these parameters, what is usually supported explicitly by most real-time operating systems, is to specify only priority for a task.
 Other parameters are left to be defined and implemented by system designers in arbitrary ways, such as using timer interrupts and delays to enforce periodicity or Minimum Inter-Arrival Time (MIAT).
 The problem becomes even more evident when it comes to runtime monitoring of real-time systems and where a system needs to detect events such as deadline misses, execution time overruns, etc.